kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_preparation.rst

    The dataset should reside in the ``reference-designs-ml/deep_globe`` directory.

-2. Split the satellite scenes in the dataset into patches by running the preprocessing script:
+2. The images in the dataset are too large to process them as a whole using deep learning models.
+They need to be split into even patches of 512 by 512 pixels.
+Run the supplied script to do so:

    .. code-block:: shell-session

-        (venv) customer@ml-workstation:~/reference_designs_ml$ python3 -m preprocess
+        (venv) customer@ml-workstation:~/reference_designs_ml$ python3 -m split_to_patches --patch-size 512 --input-dir deep_globe --output-dir deep_globe_patched

 .. _train_model: